ahmednasir91/ds-getting-cleaning/CodeBook.md

 - `features` contains **561** features that are collected.
 - `merged` data contains the samples of both the `test` & `train` and the labels of activity.
 - `activity_labels` labels of the activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+- `mean_std_data` contains only the mean and standard deviation variables of the observations.
-- `grouped_data` is the data grouped by Subject and Activity.
+- `grouped_data` is the data grouped by Subject and Activity only the variables which have mean and standard deviation.
 - `summarised_data` is the summary of the groups with the average of each variable for each activity and subject.

 ## Summarized Data Variables ##